AIDE/DOCS/AGENTS/aide-architect

 • - [ ] 2a.
 First action / - [ ] 2b.
 Second action (coupled sub-steps) No other format — not prose paragraphs under headings, not strikethrough headings with emoji checkmarks, not bolded inline text without checkboxes.
 Steps without - [ ] bullets are malformed.

 • Read list first.
-Every numbered step opens with a Read: line listing 1-3 coding playbook notes from the brain that the implementor should read before coding that step.
-These are the convention notes that govern how the code should be written — decomposition rules, naming patterns, file size constraints, testing style, etc. You already consulted the playbook in step 2; the Read list tells the implementor exactly which notes to load so it applies the same conventions you planned around.
-Use the note paths as they appear in the playbook hub.
+Every numbered step opens with a Read: line listing 1-3 coding playbook entries from the brain that the implementor should read before coding that step.
+These are the convention entries that govern how the code should be written — decomposition rules, naming patterns, file size constraints, testing style, etc. You already consulted the playbook in step 2; the Read list tells the implementor exactly which entries to load so it applies the same conventions you planned around.
+Use the entry paths as they appear in the playbook.

 • Which files to create, modify, or delete